thesoul214/typescript-cheatsheet/README.md

 ### Generic Types

 The `Generic Types` are **exactly** what the name says.
-It's a way of declaring any kind of variable with a generic type.
-Let's see how to create generic functions and generic interfaces.
+It"s a way of declaring any kind of variable with a generic type.
+Let"s see how to create generic functions and generic interfaces.
 For example:

 **Functions:**